-Students in the MBA program at St. Edward’s University take Associate Professor of Management Brad Zehner’s Social Responsibility course, where they explore their core value system, discover where their ethical boundaries are, and examine how cultural and legal differences can change ethical equations.
-Here’s a look at how Zehner helps prepare students for the ethical decisions they’ll face professionally.
+Students in the MBA program at St. Edward’s University take classes in social responsiblity, which explore core value systems, ethical boundaries, and examine how cultural and legal differences can change ethical equations.
+Here’s a look at how an ethical focus can prepare students for the challenging decisions they’ll face professionally.

 Ethical decisions have real consequences, and often there is no obvious “right” answer.
-But ethics courses like Zehner’s can help future business leaders clarify and articulate their beliefs in ways that help them make smarter decisions, earn respect among their peers and customers, and propel the companies they lead to long-term success.
+But ethics courses like those offered at St. Edward's can help future business leaders clarify and articulate their beliefs in ways that help them make smarter decisions, earn respect among their peers and customers, and propel the companies they lead to long-term success.

-The course often focuses on cultural differences, an area that has grown increasingly important for companies with global workforces and customer bases.
+These courses focus on cultural differences, an area that has grown increasingly important for companies with global workforces and customer bases.
 For example, the vast majority of Americans decry child labor, and insist they’d never support a foreign company that employed child workers.
 But sometimes, the alternatives are even worse.
-“If you’re a parent in Laos, and your choice to feed your family is to send your 12-year-old daughter to work in a factory or sell her into sexual slavery, what would you do?”
-Zehner asks.
+For example, if you’re a parent in Laos, and your choice to feed your family is to send your 12-year-old daughter to work in a factory or sell her into slavery, what would you do?.

 Students ponder the issue and often suggest a third option that allows children to work for part of the day and go to school for part of the day.
 It’s a pragmatic solution for a social problem, and a decision students come to by carefully examining what’s most important to them.

-To help students understand their own values, Zehner zeros in on six key questions.
+To help students understand their own values, they learn to ask six key questions.

 1. Who are you?